You are the only person in total control of your career.

 Stephen Covey summed this up perfectly by saying “If the ladder is not leaning against the right wall, every step we take just gets us to the wrong place faster.”

-You will be amazed how many people are eager to help you once you have recognised your development need and your traffic lights are on green.
+You will be amazed how many people are eager to help you once you have recognised your development needs and your traffic lights are on green.

 So which gear is your development in?

 Hopefully not in reverse!
-If it is though, put on the breaks and think about what you are achieving.
+If it is though, and this does happen.
+Stop, take time to think about what id happening & why.